shahryar-h/sherweb-test-integration/readme.md

 __What would be your favorite slider library?__
 <br/>
 I use bootstrap’s slider(Carousel) because I already used bootstrap for the layout.
 This way no additional resource is required to add to the project.
+Setup a slider system for the 3 slides

 _Setup a slider system for the 3 slides_

 ### Colors, fonts, sizes

 __What font would you use and how would you call it in the page?__
 <br/>
-I used Noto Sans TC and roboto from google fonts.
+I used Noto Sans TC and Roboto from google fonts.
 I imported the font in style.scss file and Called in with “font-family” property.

 __Set up a base styling with colors, fonts, sizes in the page__

 ### Scripts